Gluten Should Be Labeled as a Major Food Allergen in the U.S., Just Like It Is in 85 Other Countries

 "What is food for one is poison for another." -- U.S. Senator Royal Samuel Copeland, M.D., 1923-1938, (D, NY)

-In the spirit of health equity, social justice, equal protection under the law and the Human Right to Adequate Food, it is time for the Food Allergen Labeling and Consumer Protection Act (FALCPA) to be amended to require that Grains Containing Gluten (i.e., Wheat, Barley, Rye or Oats, collectively "Gluten") be labeled on all packaged foods in the U.S., just like it is in 62 countries worldwide, including across Europe and in Canada.
+In the spirit of health equity, social justice, equal protection under the law and the Human Right to Adequate Food, it is time for the Food Allergen Labeling and Consumer Protection Act (FALCPA) to be amended to require that Grains Containing Gluten (i.e., Wheat, Barley, Rye or Oats, collectively "Gluten") be labeled on all packaged foods in the U.S., just like it is in 85 countries worldwide (see list below), including across Europe and in Canada.
 This amendment will be accordance with the legislative intent and the original language for the FALCPA.
-By requiring that Gluten be labeled on all packaged foods in the U.S., this will better protect an estimated 23 million Americans including: 3 million Americans who suffer from Celiac Disease (including my 8 year old son Jax) and 20 million Americans who have Non-Celiac Gluten Sensitivity.
+By requiring that Gluten be labeled on all packaged foods in the U.S., this will better protect an estimated 23 million Americans including: 3.3 million Americans who suffer from Celiac Disease (including my 8 year old son Jax) and 20 million Americans who have Non-Celiac Gluten Sensitivity.
+Celiac is a potentially life-threatening food allergy and auto-immune disease.

 Models to Emulate: Canada, European Union and United Kingdom